Elias Syriani

-Elias Hanna Syriani (January 7, 1938 – November 18, 2005) was a convicted murderer executed by the U.S. state of North Carolina by lethal injection.
-He was convicted of the July 28, 1990 murder of his wife, Teresa Yousef Syriani, in Charlotte, North Carolina.
+Elias Hanna Syriani (7 January 1938 – 18 November 2005) was a Palestinian immigrant to the United States, a former Jordanian soldier, and a convicted murderer, who was executed by the U.S. state of North Carolina by lethal injection.
+He was convicted of the 28 July 1990 murder of his wife, Teresa Yousef Syriani, in Charlotte.
 At 67, he was one of the oldest people executed in the United States since 1976.
-He was also one of the people used by Benetton in their anti-death penalty advertising.

 Youth and marriage

-Syriani was born in Jerusalem, which at the time was part of the British Mandate of Palestine, into a Syriac Christian family.

-When he was 12 his father developed cancer, forcing Syriani, the eldest son, to leave school and go to work.
-The family moved to Amman, Jordan, where he worked as a machinist.
-After working in the Jordanian Army for nine years, he left and worked as a machinist for a company in Jordan and also for a radio station, singing in Arabic.
-In the mid-1970s he decided that he was now financially able to marry.
+Syriani was born in Jerusalem, which at the time was part of the British Mandate of Palestine, into an Assyrian Christian family.
+When he was 12, his father was imprisoned by the at-the-time new nation of Israel, causing him to have a mental breakdown and become unstable, as well as later developing cancer.
+This forced Syriani, the eldest son, to leave school and go to work.
+The family moved to Amman, Jordan, where Syriani joined the Jordanian Armed Forces under the Jordanian Army for nine years.
+After his military service, he left and worked as a machinist for a company in Jordan, as well as for a radio station, singing in Arabic.
+In the mid-1970s, he decided that he had become financially able to marry.
 He met Teresa through a mutual friend.
 She had emigrated to the United States and they exchanged letters and photographs for about three months.
 She returned to Jordan only two or three weeks before the wedding.

-They then moved to the United States, living in Chicago, Illinois, where Teresa lived and dressed according to Middle Eastern tradition.
+They then moved to the United States together, living in Chicago, Illinois, where Teresa lived and dressed according to Middle Eastern tradition.
 But after moving in 1986 to Charlotte, North Carolina, she took a job at a gas station, dressed in a more American fashion and made friends.
 Syriani disapproved and the two argued over it.